 The loss under low QP for class TGM is 0.12/0.19/0.19 for AI in AI/RA/LB.
 As the level mapping when originally proposed provided 1.5% gain for this specific content (and approximately no gain for other content), such loss should be acceptable.

-From the viewpoint of hardware implementation, the method would be beneficial of CABAC throughput, but also would require additional buffering of values before the mapping.
-Revisit: Proponents and hardware experts should analyse the necessary amount of buffer.
+From the viewpoint of hardware implementation, the method would be beneficial for CABAC throughput, but also would require additional buffering of values before the mapping.
+Proponents and hardware experts had been asked to analyse the necessary amount of buffer.
+No further information was brought – no action.

+Further, upon adoption of JVET-P0562 this would no longer be required.